MBL-Woods-Hole/sequenceserver-HOMD/README-HOMD.md

 For both $ANNO and $DB_TYPE it's purpose is to simple change the background color and titles for each interface.
 The actual databases loaded are in the .conf file themselves.

+#### How to pre-select a certain database in the web form?
+   in public/js/databases.js about line 20
+   if changed must run "npm run build" in the SS directory to rebuild the webpack